 Born on 6 February 1882 in Worksop, George Wass was a medium pace leg-break bowler, poor right-hand bat and slip field.
 He began his professional career with Worksop CC and later appeared for Forest Town and Manton Colliery.

 Wass appeared once in First-Class cricket for Notts v MCC at Lord’s in May 1910, when he failed to score in his only innings and had an analysis of 14.3-3-34-3.
+In that match, one of his team-mates was Topsy Wass - George out-bowled him on the day - but George and his family is not, as far as can be established, related to the cricketing Wass family of Sutton-in-Ashfield.

 After he left Notts, George Wass became professional for Liverpool CC for 30 years.
 Originally he was employed as a colliery surface worker at Steetley and Mansfield Collieries.
 Whilst playing for Manton Colliery he took the most wickets ever obtained in a season for that club.
 George Wass died on 15 June 1966 in Liverpool.